mariomketool/ai-coding-rules/README.md

 The `deploy-rules.sh` script:

 - Accepts one or more rule file names (without `.md` extension)
+- Creates Cursor IDE rules in `.cursor/rules/` directory structure
-- Concatenates multiple files with `---` separators
+- Concatenates multiple files with `---` separators for GitHub Copilot
-- Creates both Cursor and GitHub Copilot compatible outputs
+- Creates GitHub Copilot compatible output
 - Validates that all specified files exist
 - Clears and recreates the `dist/` directory on each run